atl-mk/slack-beeegmojis/README.md

 # Slack BEEEG emojis

-This is designed for Slack 4.8
+This is designed for Slack 4.11

 ## Installation

 ### Desktop app (macOS, GNU+Linux, and Windows)

-#### npx (preferred method)

-Run `npx slack-beeegmojis` for the BEEG version or run `npx slack-beeegmojis -b` for the BEEEEEG version

-#### shell script
+#### script

-Run either `setup` for the BEEEEEG version or `setup-beeeg-E-smolz` for the BEEG version.
+Run either `setup` for the BEEEEEG version or `setup-beeeg-E-smolz` for the BEEG version or `setup-smol` for the smol version.
 If you're running macOS then it will help you by installing Homebrew and Node.js

+#### npx (deprecated method)

+This method is unlikely to work because of the permissions needed to modify the Slack application files.

 ### Browsers (Firefox, Chrome, and Edge)